dheerajkumar47/Time-Series-Anomaly-Detection/README.md

 💬 About the Developer
 I’m Dheeraj Kumar — a Software Engineering graduate passionate about AI, ML, and research-driven software systems.
-This project represents my goal to combine academic learning with real-world AI applications, creating tools that are not just smart but understandable and usable.
+This project represents my goal to merge academic learning with real-world AI applications — creating tools that are not just smart, but understandable and usable.

 📫 Contact: